gopkumr/gopkumr.github.io/content/post/microservice-containerapps.md

 ### Introduction

-In this blog post we look into a scalable and flexible platforms to run microservices on Azure without the complexity of managing infrastructure. **Azure Container Apps** allows you to run containerized microservices and integrating **Dapr (Distributed Application Runtime)** can simplify the communication between services, manage state, and handle pub/sub messaging.
-This blog also shows how to set up Azure Container Apps, and how to deploy two Dapr-enabled microservices that communicate with each other using .NET.
+In this blog post we look into a scalable and flexible platform to run microservices on Azure without the complexity of managing infrastructure. **Azure Container Apps** allows you to run containerized microservices and integrating **Dapr (Distributed Application Runtime)** can simplify the communication between services, manage state, and handle pub/sub messaging.
+This blog also shows how to set up Azure Container Apps, and how to deploy Dapr-enabled microservices that communicate with each other.

 ### What is Dapr?

 Dapr is an open-source, portable runtime that simplifies building microservices by providing building blocks for common microservice scenarios, such as service-to-service invocation, pub/sub messaging, state management, and distributed tracing.
+Dapr is deployed as a separate process or container to provide isolation and encapsulation and this pattern is known as [sidecar pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/side-car).
 By combining **Azure Container Apps** with **Dapr**, you get the power of Kubernetes without its complexities.

 ### Key Benefits of Azure Container Apps + Dapr